HyperProbe/SpectraFit/redefine/README.md

+# Requirements

-# Please install the requirements via "pip install requirements.txt"
+Please install the requirements via "pip install requirements.txt"

+# Code

 All the code used for the publication can be found in \code folder